muyjohno/HollowKnight.RandomizerMod/README.md

 - Masks, Vessels, Ore, Notches, Geo Chests, Eggs, and Relics are replaced by 1 geo pickups, if randomized.
 - Shade Soul, Descending Dark, and Abyss Shriek are removed.
 - Major items are less likely to be placed as early progression items.
+- Focus (the ability to heal) is randomized, and is no longer available from the start of the game.

 ## Area/Room randomizer